Cyber security standards - All you need to know

 What are the consequences of not following cyber security standards?

-Not following Cyber Security Standards can have serious consequences, including data breaches, financial losses, damage to reputation, and potential legal penalties.
+Not following cyber security standards can have serious consequences, including data breaches, financial losses, damage to reputation, and potential legal penalties.
 It can also lead to disruptions in business operations and cause harm to individuals whose personal information is compromised.